 Using Vanilla Beans for Ultimate Flavor

-Chefs agree that fresh vanilla beans elevate crème brûlée to the next level.
-While vanilla extract works, the seeds from a split vanilla bean provide a richer, more aromatic flavor.
-Simply scrape the seeds into the cream and let them steep while warming.
+When it comes to the secret to Crème Brûlée, chefs agree that using fresh vanilla beans makes all the difference.
+While vanilla extract works in a pinch, the seeds from a split vanilla bean create a richer, more aromatic flavor that defines this classic dessert.
+Simply scrape the seeds into the cream and let them steep as it warms — this step unlocks the secret to Crème Brûlée’s signature depth and fragrance.

-For an even more luxurious result, strain the custard through a fine mesh sieve before baking.
-This removes any air bubbles or vanilla pod remnants, leaving you with a custard that’s impeccably smooth.
+For an even more luxurious result, strain the custard through a fine-mesh sieve before baking.
+This removes any air bubbles or vanilla pod remnants, giving you a perfectly smooth, creamy custard — another essential part of the secret to Crème Brûlée perfection.

 Advanced Tips for Presentation